PhD in Public Policy and Administration

 3. REGISTRATION FOR REGULAR COURSES: Admitted students may access the course schedule and register for a semester's coursework in the myTSU system.
 That system is also where you access information about financial aid status, billing and student account, view your unofficial transcript, and see which programs you have been admitted to.

-6. TEXTBOOKS: Students should also budget for textbook purchases at the beginning of every semester for each of the 12 required courses in the doctoral program.
+7. TEXTBOOKS: Students should also budget for textbook purchases at the beginning of every semester for each of the 12 required courses in the doctoral program.
+As doctoral students seeking to become scholars in public policy and administration, you should plan to purchase your books rather than rent them because you will be building and drawing upon this professional library throughout your studies including the benchmark exams and the dissertation phase.

 VI.
 Advising related to committee composition, prospectus development and dissertation research